Skip to main content Skip to secondary navigation

 Head of School: Tomohiro Hoshi

-Stanford Online High School (OHS) is a highly selective independent school with real-time, online seminar-style classes for students in grades 7-12.
-Founded in 2006, Stanford OHS is the leader in online education, bringing together a global community of diverse, intellectually curious students, expert instructors and supportive staff.
-Stanford Pre-Collegiate Studies, a division of Stanford OHS, offers academic enrichment outreach programs including Stanford Pre-Collegiate Summer Institutes, Stanford Summer Humanities Institute, Stanford University Mathematics Camp, Stanford Middle School Scholars Program and Stanford Math Circle.
+Stanford Online High School (OHS) is a selective, independent school offering real-time, seminar-style online classes for students in grades 7–12.
+Now celebrating its 20th year, Stanford OHS continues to lead in online education, uniting a global community of intellectually curious students, expert instructors, and dedicated staff.
+Its division, Stanford Pre-Collegiate Studies, extends this mission through a range of academic enrichment programs, including Stanford Pre-Collegiate Summer Institutes, Stanford Summer Humanities Institute, Stanford University Mathematics Camp, Stanford Middle School Scholars Program, Stanford AI4ALL, Stanford Math Circle, and Stanford Pre-Collegiate University-Level Online.

 Stanford Continuing Studies